Codenetz/codew/README.md

 **Language**
 ---
 Language support is available on every route by using the `language` middleware.
+By using the middleware a property `language` is set in the request.
 Before setting up the middleware you must know that by default language support is not enabled.

 ***Enable***